Chitty Chitty Bang Bang poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Caractacus actively chooses to take the children and Truly on a picnic adventure in the restored car, now named Chitty Chitty Bang Bang.
 He steps into a new role as both dreamer and responsible father, entering a magical world of possibility., moving from reaction to action.

 The Collapse moment at 106 minutes (74% through) represents the emotional nadir.
 Here, The children are captured by the Child Catcher and thrown into the dungeon.
 Caractacus's worst fear as a father is realized—his fantasy world has put his children in mortal danger.
-The dream has become a nightmare., demonstrates the protagonist at their lowest point.
+The dream has become a nightmare., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 79% of the runtime.
 Caractacus realizes he can use his inventiveness AND work with others (Truly, Grandpa, the toymaker) to save the children.
 He combines imagination with responsible action, leading the rebellion against the Baron., demonstrating the transformation achieved throughout the journey.